githubEdit

 The flowy-sqlite

 The following section will guide you through how to create or update a schema.
-Before starting, I recommend checking out the Diesel Getting Started if you don't know about diesel before.
+Before starting, I recommend checking out the Diesel Getting Startedarrow-up-right if you don't know about diesel before.
 Make sure you install the diesel CLI tool.
 You can install it by running:

 cargo install diesel_cli --no-default-features --features sqlite